ohuete/MountainProject_Wrap/README.md

 Creating a wrapped feature for climbers using Mountain Project

 1. Clean Data
+    - Drop unnecessary columns
+        - Your rating
+        - Your stars

     - Ratings Data (Oscar)
         - Create dataframe for bouldering vs others first
         - Separate numerical and alphabetical metrics into their own columns